LAST UPDATED – 10/19/22 – 14-Day Ireland Travel Itinerary

 On Day 4 of your trip, you will head north into Northern Ireland and to the capital city of Belfast.
 Belfast is a gorgeous city that has had a steep and sometimes troubled history.
 As the epicenter of “the troubles”, where were the conflicts between the Irish Republican Army and the British government in the 19th and 20th centuries, the city has been thru its fair share of painful times.
 In fact, if you visit Belfast today you will still see murals about the conflict lining some of the city streets.
 Once peace was restored in the 1990’s, Belfast quickly blossomed into one of Europe’s prettiest cities.

 Arguably the most popular attraction in Belfast is the Titanic Quarter, which was built to celebrate the city’s pivotal role in the construction of the infamous passenger ship that famously sunk back in 1912.
 The ship was built in Belfast and the city is still proud of its great shipbuilding legacy to this day.
 Visitors to the Titanic Quarter can walk thru an interactive museum that is dedicated to the building of the Titanic and the workers who built the gigantic vessel.
-For more information on the Titanic Quarter and other fun things to see and do in Belfast, please refer to my Belfast Visitor Guide referenced below.
+For more information on the Titanic Quarter and other fun things to see and do in Belfast, please refer to my Belfast Visitor Guide referenced in my Ireland travel itinerary guide below.